RayToolsol/SteamVault-Free-Games-Client/README.md

 *   The developers of SteamVault provide this tool as described on `steamvault.app`.
 The use of this software is at the user's own discretion and risk.
 *   We encourage supporting game developers by purchasing games through official channels.

-*(This disclaimer is crucial.
-Tailor it based on any specific wording or legal notices present on steamvault.app if any.)*

-## 🤝 Contributing (Optional)

-*(If your project is open source and accepts contributions, add a section here.
-Otherwise, omit.)*
-Example:
-If you'd like to contribute to the development of SteamVault, please see our [CONTRIBUTING.md](YOUR_CONTRIBUTING_MD_LINK) or open an issue/pull request.

 ---

 <p align="center">